shahsalonik/cmsc420-swamy-hw1-spring2025/README.md

 # Ensure Java is installed on your computer
 java -version

-# Navigate to the problems/hw1 directory
+# Navigate to the hw1 directory.
-cd problems/hw1

 # Compile the Evaluator.java file along with ValleyTraveler.java
 javac Evaluator.java ValleyTraveler.java